Skip to main content

 Average cost

-What is amitriptyline for cats, and how does it work?
+What is amitriptyline for cats, and what is it used for?

-Unless your cat gets amitriptyline as a lotion, it is best to give this medication with food to increase absorption and minimize stomach upset.
-Wash your hands after handling the medication, and use gloves when applying a transdermal lotion.
+Unless your cat gets amitriptyline as a lotion, it is best to give them the medication with food to increase absorption and minimize stomach upset.
+Wash your hands after handling the medication, and use gloves if you’re applying the transdermal lotion.

 • Your cat’s weight and overall health